Solution · Health & Medical

 Will Lila replace my local SEO agency for the practice?

-Lila handles local SEO autonomously: Google Business Profile optimisation, citation management, review generation, and procedure-specific landing pages.
-For practices currently spending $1,500–$4,000 per month with a local agency without measurable ranking movement on procedure searches, Lila typically delivers stronger Maps visibility at a fraction of that cost within 60 days.
+Lila handles local SEO and AI search visibility autonomously: Google Business Profile optimization, citation management, and procedure-specific landing pages, while keeping review velocity climbing in parallel.
+For practices currently spending $1,500–$4,000 per month with a local agency without measurable ranking movement on procedure searches, Lila typically delivers stronger Maps visibility at a fraction of that cost within 90 days.
 Practices with active paid-search campaigns across multiple locations may still benefit from specialist agency support for those specific channels.

 How do I get started without disrupting my current practice management workflow?

 Prefero layers on top of your existing setup.
 No migration, no new software for your front desk to learn.
-Cora connects to your current booking system; Lila updates your existing Google Business Profile; Echo uses your current patient list.
+Cora connects to your current booking system to handle inquiries and consultation bookings; Lila optimizes your existing Google Business Profile for ranking, takes over your GBP posts, photos, and directory listings, and starts requesting and responding to reviews from day one; Echo begins recall and reactivation sequences as soon as your patient list is connected.
 Most single-location practices are fully configured and live within 72 hours.
 Multi-site or multi-specialty groups typically complete setup in five to seven business days.

 Ready to put health & medical growth on autopilot?